redhat-cop/infra.aap_configuration/README.md

 `galaxy_server: ansible-galaxy-web-svc-test-project.example.com`

 You can also specify authentication by setting the following variables:
- - `galaxy_server`, `galaxy_oauthtoken`
+ - `galaxy_server`, `galaxy_oauthtoken`, `ah_token`

 The OAuth2 token is the only method.
 You can obtain the token through through the web interface.
+If you only pass a username and password to galaxy API roles/modules a new OAUTH2 token will be generated, invalidating the previous user token.
+To ensure this doesn't occur always set the ah_token variable to the users OAUTH2 token before executing automation.
+This does not affect pulp API calls.

+Galaxy API calls

+ - group
+ - namespace
+ - publish
+ - repository
+ - repository_sync
+ - user

 These can be specified via (from highest to lowest precedence):